mosmith3asu/risky_navigation/src/algorithms/DDPG/README.md

 - **Off-policy:** Learns from experiences sampled from the replay buffer, not just the current policy.
 - **Exploration:** Adds noise to actions for exploration.

+---

+## Analogy: Race Car Driver, Coach, and Replay Camera

+Imagine a race car driver (the actor) who must decide exactly how much to turn the wheel and press the gas at every moment (continuous actions):

+- **Driver (Actor):** Makes decisions on steering and throttle.
+- **Coach (Critic):** Watches and scores each maneuver, telling the driver how good it was for getting around the track.
+- **Replay Camera (Replay Buffer):** Records all past races.
+The driver and coach can review and learn from any past moment, not just the latest lap.
+- **Shadow Team (Target Networks):** A second, slower-moving driver and coach provide stable advice, so learning is less shaky.

+In DDPG, the actor and critic learn from both current and past experiences, with extra stability from target networks, just like a driver and coach reviewing race footage and getting advice from a shadow team.

+---

 ## Workflow
 1. The agent observes the current state.
 2. The actor network outputs a continuous action.